KeckObservatory/mKTL/doc/client.rst

 .. autofunction:: mktl.home

-The :func:`mktl.get` method is the universal entry point to retrieve a :class:`Store` or :class:`Item` instance; client configuration is automatically refreshed if necessary, and the remainder of the connection logic is handled by the :class:`Store`.
+The :func:`mktl.get` method is the universal entry point to retrieve a :class:`mktl.Store` or :class:`mktl.Item` instance; client configuration is automatically refreshed if necessary, and the remainder of the connection logic is handled by the :class:`mktl.Store`.

-All other client operations, such as getting and setting item values, are handled via the :class:`Item` instance.
+All other client operations, such as getting and setting item values, are handled via the :class:`mktl.Item` instance.

 .. autofunction:: mktl.get